 The illustrative world of Wrapify came to life through its environments.
 Tristan Menard designed immersive cityscapes with depth and dynamism that captured the nationwide reach of the company’s scope.
 Through each city’s characteristic colour schemes and layouts, the short serves as a true reflection of some of the USA’s most iconic locations.

 The creative team were keen to explore options for character animation that would fit the illustrative style of the short.
 The decision was made to pursue the traditional animation route for the majority of shots, with Tim Dillnutt taking the lead on character animation, clean-up and colouring, supported with flash animation provided by Pascale Bories that fleshed out the rest of the world.
 The pay-off is a short that has a truly handcrafted feel and nostalgic warmth in its use of traditional techniques.

 Creative Director, Denis Bodart, said of the contribution from 2D Animator, Tim Dillnutt:

-Check out the process of the project in our Making Of video below!
+Check out the process of the project in our Making Of Video!

 Client Contact: CEO James Heller

 Creative Directors: Denis Bodart & Felipe Hansen

 Car / Character Design: Felipe Hansen, Marc Bouyer

 Additional Environment: Bernie Machado, Felipe Hansen , Denis Bodart